 Most data plans with wireless carriers are linked to a data cap that limits how much data you can download over that connection in a given month.
 Mind you, they don't actually cut you off but instead allow you to keep downloading and then charge you overage fees that are quite high.
+Some unlimited data plans still have caps on them that allowing downloading up to a certain data amount at the full networks speeds but then reduce your network speeds for any data over the cap.
 This can make comparing data plans very difficult as it isn't easy to track how much data you might use before you have the device.
 I would suggest reading the iPad Data Plan Comparison from About.com's Guide to iPads for a better explanation.

 3G is currently the most widespread of the wireless data networks within the US.
 This is based upon with a variety of different technologies but it essentially boils down to either being compatible with GSM or CDMA networks.
 These run over different frequency and signal technologies so they are not cross compatible within a device.
 GSM networks are managed by AT&T and T-Mobile while CDMA networks are handled by Sprint and Verizon within the US.
 Speeds are roughly the same at 1 to 2Mbps but reliability may be better with one network over another in a region.
 As a result, check coverage maps and reports.
 Typically, a 3G compatible tablet will be locked into one service provider due to exclusivity contracts within the US that allow the hardware to be locked to a specific provider.
 As a result, figure out which network you want to use before choosing your tablet.

-4G is a bit more complex as there are three major technologies right now on the market, none of which are widely deployed yet but the coverage is improving as it gets rolled out to more markets.
+4G is a bit more complex as there are three major technologies right now on the market with good coverage in many urban region but less so outside of them.
 If you are even considering to use 4G services, make sure to check coverage maps with the various carriers to see if it is in your region before purchasing the hardware and necessary contracts.
 The three current standards that are in use include HSPA+, LTE and WiMax.

 WiMax is the oldest of these standards and works extremely well at fixed locations with speeds of roughly 3 to 6Mbps and peak rates of roughly 10Mbps.
 Right now, there are no tablets that use this technology on the market but that may change.
 The technology is based off microwave wireless technology that has been used on a larger scale but has been reduce to small devices.
 It is offered through Clear and Sprint services.